MonkeyLeeT/TweetMapServer/README.md

 Demo: Please refer to [TweetMap](https://github.com/MonkeyLeeT/TweetMap)

 ##Run
+Complie as : javac -cp ".:../lib/*" TwitterStream.java Run as : java -cp ".:../lib/*" TwitterStream
-Just compile and run TwitterStream.java to initiate the server.
-It will listen on 11111 by default (hard-coded).
+(Assuming that you're under /src/ folder) to initiate the server.
+It will listen on 11111 for incoming requests by default.

 ##Dependencies
 com.google.gson : Manipulating JSON objects returned from Twitter.